lateplate/lateplate.github.io/_posts/2021-04-06-how-i-do-photo-backups-in-2021.md

 For those of you who firmly believe that iCloud Photos, Google Photos, Google Drive, or Dropbox meets your backup needs, then this post is not for you (and that's OK).

 But for some folks there are many good reasons that those services might not be a good fit — you don't want to pay the tech giants even more money, you don't trust them with your most treasured data, you have privacy concerns, they don't offer enough storage, you don't want to be at the whim of their pricing changes, you have concerns about the longevity of the company or service, you don't want to lock into a specific app/platform, there's no good way to restore your data, or any number of other reasons.
-For me it's all of the above.

 So after much experimentation and research I rolled this simple solution.